1. Why are we in a trade war?

 3. What’s special about China?

 China’s admission into the World Trade Organization in 2001, under rules that granted it concessions as a developing country, greatly accelerated its integration with global markets and supply chains.
-Studies have shown that Chinese exports led to lower prices for U.S. consumers — and helped lift many millions of Chinese out of poverty.
+Studies have shown that Chinese exports led to lower prices for U.S. consumers — and helped lift millions of Chinese out of poverty.
 The country’s ascent also resulted in the loss of millions of U.S. factory jobs.
 China’s power — especially its technological prowess — is now at a point where it risks eroding American military and economic advantages.
 China insists it plays by global trade rules, and it sees the U.S. as seeking to contain its rise.
 It is accelerating the development of its own high-technology industry to be less dependent on the U.S.

-4. How has the war progressed?
+4. How did the war escalate?

-Trump first hit steel and aluminum imports from several countries on national security grounds, arguing that a weakened U.S. industry would be less able to build weaponry in a crisis.
+Trump hit steel and aluminum imports from several countries on national security grounds, arguing that a weakened U.S. industry would be less able to build weaponry in a crisis.
 Tariffs on goods specifically from China started in July 2018.
 China responded in kind.
-Before that year ended a truce was called and a deal seemed to be in the offing.
+Before the year ended a truce was called and a deal seemed to be in the offing.
 But in May 2019, Trump started raising tariffs on a scale not seen in decades, provoking further retaliation.
-Trump and Chinese President Xi Jinping agreed to restart talks.
+Trump and Chinese President Xi Jinping agreed in June to restart talks.
 Then Trump, claiming China had failed to keep a promise to buy more from American farmers, threatened a 10% tariff on all remaining imports from China, including clothes, shoes and electronics.
 Some took effect on Sept.
 1. Others were to be introduced Dec.
 15, but they were headed off by a partial deal that was also to roll back some other U.S. tariffs.
 Trump has said he wants to keep tariffs in place until he’s sure China is complying with any deal — which means they could be around for years.

 5. Who pays the tariffs?